Arylos07/Unity-PlayFromScene/README.md

 # Do you have any license requirements?
 Just MIT license.
 As far as I'm concerned, you can freely use and update this, with or without attribution.
 Go wild.

+# Can I contribute?
+Yes, especially once I set up a contributing file.
+It's pretty simple so any integrations or additional features will be helpful.
+For now, just fork and open a pull request when done.